-Calrec will supply each device in your system with its own unique IP address, which the system uses to identify each network connection.
+Calrec will supply each device in your system (including the console) with its own unique IP address, which the system uses to identify each network connection.
 Where a device has two ports, each will have a unique IP address.
 The 4th byte is unique to the device.